loadsmart/blog/content/posts/2025-11-06-reducting-microservices/index.md

 and phased execution, we reduced complexity while maintaining system reliability.

 The most important lesson?
 Architecture, like code, requires continuous refactoring.
-The services we decommissioned weren't mistakes—they were correct decisions that had outlived their usefulness.
+The services we decommissioned weren't mistakes — they were correct decisions that had outlived their usefulness.
 Recognizing when to evolve or eliminate architectural patterns is just as important as knowing when to introduce them.

 > _Have you gone through a similar architecture consolidation project?
 What metrics did you find most valuable?
 I'd love to hear about your experiences in the comments._